simonvh/gimmemotifs-manuscript/manuscript.md

 performance for Weeder, which actually was one of the highest scoring in the Tompa et al. benchmark.
-It should be noted that our metric specifically evaluates how well *de novo* motif finders identify the primary motif in the context of ChIP-seq peaks.
-It does not evaluate other aspects that might be important, such as the ability to identify many low-abundant motifs.
+It should be noted that our metric specifically evaluates how well *de novo* motif finders identify the primary motif in the context of high-scoring ChIP-seq peaks.
+It does not evaluate other aspects that might be important, such as the ability to identify low-abundant or co-factor motifs.
 Furthermore, with ChIP-seq data there are usually thousands of peaks available.
 This allows for other algorithms than those that work well on a few sequences.
 Interestingly, the original MEME shows consistently good performance, although